pratikdas3197/AI-Footfall-Counter/README.md

-# AI Footfall Counter
+# AI based People Counting and Forecasting Demo

-## Description

-This is an AI based application that uses Computer Vision - Object Detection and Tracking Models to count the number of people entering and exiting a location.
-It uses stored CCTV video footage as input to count incoming and outgoing people and logs the count at the given intervals.
+### Overview

+This application leverages Artificial Intelligence (AI) and Computer Vision to monitor and analyze visitor traffic in public facilities such as City Recreation Centres.
+It automates the process of counting how many people enter and exit the facility using video footage, eliminating the need for manual monitoring.

+### Input Data

+The system processes recorded CCTV video footage from the facility.
+This video file is used as input for the AI Computer Vision models for detection and tracking of individuals within the frame.

+### Core Functionality

+1. **Object Detection and Tracking**

+    - The system uses AI Computer Vision models to detect and track each person visible in the video frame.

+    - It identifies entry and exit movements of the people across the provided boundaries of the facility (e.g., doors, gates).

+2. **Visitor Count Logging**

+    - The model logs the count of incoming and outgoing visitors along with the total visitors present in the facility at a given time.

+    - This data stored in CSV file provides accurate insights into peak hours, occupancy trends, and total footfall over specific timeframes.

+### Predictive Analytics

+3. **Visitor Forecasting**

+    - A forecasting model estimates the expected visitor traffic by hour, day, or week, supporting better resource planning and facility management.

 ## Installation